shanev/mbot/README.md

 ## Run

 Buy $100 USD of tweeted symbol on Bittrex.
+Make sure you have sufficient BTC or ETH for the trade.
+If a coin has both BTC and ETH markets, it uses the BTC market.

 `npm start 100.00`